Generalization of Gibbs and Langevin Monte Carlo Algorithms in the Interpolation Regime: Introduction

+The bound by \citet{arora19a} is specialized to two-layer ReLU networks and derived from special properties of the gradient descent algorithm.
 Other bounds have been developed for specific algorithms designed to optimize them.
-The milestone paper by \cite{dziugaite2017computing} is the most prominent example, and \citep{dziugaite2018data} and \citep{perez2021tighter} are also in this category.
-Our bounds by contrast apply to the Gibbs posterior and LMC in their standard forms.
+The milestone paper by \citet{dziugaite2017computing} is the most prominent example; \cite{zhou2018non}, \cite{dziugaite2018data} and \cite{perez2021tighter} are also in this category.
+Our bounds, by contrast, apply to the Gibbs posterior and LMC in their standard forms.